Introduction

 Supplements:

-Before starting zinc supplements, talk to your doctor to make sure you’re taking the right amount.
+Before starting zinc supplements, talk to your doctor to ensure you take the right amount.
 Too much zinc can cause a copper shortage.

 Calcium: Building Strong Bones

-Babies need to get enough calcium while they are nursing because it helps their bones and teeth grow more robust.
+Babies need to get enough calcium while nursing because it helps their bones and teeth grow more robust.
 It’s also good for the mother’s bones.

 Bone and Teeth Formation:

-To keep the mother’s bone mass, the baby’s bones and teeth need to grow and develop.
+The baby’s bones and teeth need to grow and develop to keep the mother’s bone mass.

 Sources:

-Calcium can be found in large amounts in dairy products, leafy green veggies, and foods that have been added to them.
+Calcium is abundant in dairy products, leafy green veggies, and foods that have been added to them.

 Supplements:

-Could you talk to your doctor or nurse to find out if you need calcium pills?
+Could you ask your doctor or nurse if you need calcium pills?
 A healthy, well-balanced meal can meet calcium needs.

 Water is an essential part of nursing that is often forgotten.
-Because a lot of the body’s water stores are used up when making breast milk, nursing mothers need to stay fresh.
+Because the body uses up a lot of its water stores when making breast milk, nursing mothers need to stay fresh.

 Lactation Support:

-Making sure you drink enough water helps your body keep making milk, which feeds your nursing baby continuously.
+Ensure you drink enough water to help your body make milk, which feeds your nursing baby continuously.

 Sources:

-Plain water is the easiest way to stay hydrated, but milk, juice, and even soups can help you reach your goal of daily fluid intake.
+Plain water is the easiest way to stay hydrated, but milk, juice, and even soups can help you reach your daily fluid intake goal.
 Keep in mind that some drinks, like those with caffeine or booze, can make you lose water.

 Daily Needs: